electrovir/statement-parser/README.md

     parser.parsePdf({filePath: 'my/paypal/file.pdf'}).then((result) => console.log(result));
     ```

--   With a single parser you can parse text lines directly (if somehow that's how your statements are stored):
+-   With a single parser you can parse text lines directly (if somehow that's how your statements are stored), rather than using a PDF file:

     <!-- direct-text-parsing.example.ts -->